eric-s-s/dice-tables/README.rst

 ----------
 THE BASICS
 ----------
-DiceTable is the main object for adding and removing dice.
-It

 | Here's a quick bit of math.  if you combine a 2-sided die and a 3-sided die,
 | you get the following combinations.
 | (1,1) / (1, 2) (2, 1) / (2, 2), (1, 3) / (2, 3):